Koenkk/zigbee2mqtt/docs/how_tos/how_to_support_new_devices.md

 2018-5-1 18:19:41 WARN Please create an issue on https://github.com/Koenkk/zigbee2mqtt/issues with this message.
 ```

-In case your device is not reporting anything, it could be that this device requires additional configure.
-This can be done by adding a `configure:` section, [examples]([https://github.com/Koenkk/zigbee-shepherd-converters/blob/master/devices.js).
+In case your device is not reporting anything, it could be that this device requires additional configuration.
+This can be done by adding a `configure:` section ([examples here](https://github.com/Koenkk/zigbee-shepherd-converters/blob/master/devices.js)).
 In case your device is a contact or motion sensor, it could be that this is an [IAS device](https://stackoverflow.com/questions/31241211/zigbee-ias-device-enroll-and-response).
 Example of an IAS `configure:` section can be found [here](https://github.com/Koenkk/zigbee-shepherd-converters/blob/master/devices.js#L1495).

 ## 3. Adding converter(s) for your device
 In order to parse the messages of your zigbee device we need to add converter(s) to `node_modules/zigbee-shepherd-converters/converters/fromZigbee.js`.